pnp/cli-microsoft365/docs/docs/cmd/spo/web/web-get.md

 `--withGroups`
 : Set if you want to return associated groups (associatedOwnerGroup, associatedMemberGroup and associatedVisitorGroup) along with other properties

+`--withPermissions`
+: Set if you want to return associated roles and permissions

 --8<-- "docs/cmd/_global.md"

 ## Examples